Rfam/rfam-docs/docs/source/genome-annotation.rst

 Example of using Infernal and Rfam to annotate RNAs in an archaeal genome
 -------------------------------------------------------------------------

-.. note:: This example is from pages 27 and 28 of the Infernal v1.1.2
+.. .. note:: This example is from pages 27 and 28 of the Infernal v1.1.2
           `User's Guide <http://eddylab.org/infernal/Userguide.pdf>`_

-The instructions below will walk you through how to annotate the Methanobrevibacter ruminantium genome (NC_013790.1) for non-coding RNAs using Rfam and Infernal.
+The instructions below will walk you through how to annotate the *Methanobrevibacter ruminantium* genome (NC_013790.1) for non-coding RNAs using Rfam and Infernal.
 The files needed are included in the Infernal software package, which you will download in step 1.